About the Project

 During the Fall of 2015, Mollie, Robin, and Seán worked with eight students who investigated the history of the school, the life of Lucy F. Simms, and the proud history of education among the African American community in Rockingham County.
 This journey brought the team to people’s homes, “memory parties” at the Lucy F. Simms Continuing Education Center, and local libraries and archives.
 Students met with community members, learned how to handle and document precious archival materials, and began the work that would become the Celebrating Simms exhibition.

 Seven of the eight students who worked on the project during the Fall were joined by nine others who signed up for the “Representing Black Harrisonburg” class convened in the Spring of 2016, which was co-taught by Mollie and Seán.
-The course was supported by David Ehrenpreis and Daniel Robinson of the Institute for Visual Studies (now the Institute for Creative Inquiry), who provided valuable resources, advice, encouragement, and a great interdisciplinary space to work in.
+The course was supported by David Ehrenpreis and Daniel Robinson of the Institute for Visual Studies (a former center in JMU's College of Visual and Performing Arts), who provided valuable resources, advice, encouragement, and a great interdisciplinary space to work in.

 Robin Lyttle continued to work closely and inspire the students throughout Spring 2016.
 The combined efforts of the class were steered by a dedicated and enthusiastic Simms Advisory Board, led by local community activist Doris Harper Allen, who as a group helped craft the narrative and sourced photographs, provided quotes, read drafts, attended memory parties and meetings, and gave the students encouragement every step of the way.
 Many experts visited the class to give the students feedback and ideas, and JMU’s Center for Instructional Technology (now Learning Innovations and Design) and Digital Communication Consulting supported the class by providing their expertise with the many digital technologies that were used to build the project.